 Recycled art paper – You can teach your pre-teen about the environment simply by making “greener” purchases for art supplies.
 Any office store like Office Depot sells recycled construction paper, and Amazon sells recycled colored pencils.
 Be sure to display your child’s art through picture frames!

-Braided T-Shirt Rug – Pre-teens can learn some sewing skills with this project.
+Braided T-Shirt Rug – Pre-teens can learn some sewing skills with this project, you can buy .
 Don’t throw away their old t-shirts; let them turn those shirts into rugs.
 Just braid three strips of a shirt at a time, sew one end, and start braiding.
 To add length, connect multiple strips by cutting a small slit in the ends and threading a new strip through the hole.
 Loop the end through on itself and pull tight.
-When the desired length is achieved, coil the rope and start up the sewing machine.
-Go for the widest zig-zag stitch.
+When the desired length is achieved, coil the rope and start up the sewing machine, you can find some awesome sewing techniques at Mouna Sew, go for the widest zig-zag stitch.
 Push two braids together tightly during the stitching process and make sure that the stitches are connecting the seams.

 Bird Feeder – This is a great outdoor craft you can create with your kids.
 You just need a recycled clean jar with a screw-on lid (a plastic peanut butter jar should do), knife or small electric drill, washer or nut, and an additional lid (a lid from a large container of yogurt is ideal), twine, gorilla glue, scissors, stick, and the birdseed.
 Cut holes in each lid for the twine.
 Create four holes in the jar just big enough for the birds to feed through.
 Beneath the feeding holes, two additional holes (one on each side) should be made for the stick, which will be the perch.
 String the bird feeder together and leave an additional eight inches for hanging.
 Add the nut or washer to the bottom of the string after folding it in half.
 Glue the second lid to the bottom of the jar.
 Let the glue dry before hanging.